-The rapid pace of Azure release means that every other content provider will have a tough time catching up.
+The rapid pace of the Azure release means that every other content provider will have a tough time catching up.
 So, Microsoft documentation is the best place to look for the most updated information

 Having said that, the documentation is in-depth and vast, sometimes more than is required for the exam.
 You can easily get lost in its contents.
 Hence I suggest certification paths from e-learning providers like Pluralsight, LinkedIn Learning & Udemy

 8. You recommended so many courses.
 What is the best strategy to clear the AZ-104 exam?

 The best strategy would be to take more than 1 course.

 First, take 1 module.

 Start with the AZ-104 Study Guide.
 Also have free trials of Pluralsight, LinkedIn Learning, or Udemy.
 Cross-refer them.
 The content is too exhaustive, so do a context-switch time and again.
 Learning the same concepts from different people will give you a different perspective and help you in understanding the concepts better.

 Go through the labs Microsoft has provided and practice them with an Azure subscription.

 Repeat for other modules